Practitioner Insights on Fairness Requirements in the AI Development Life Cycle: An Interview Study: Results

 \subsubsection{Definition of fairness in AI / ML context}

+\imp{Our participants demonstrated varying conceptualizations of fairness in AI/ML systems, which generally evolved during the discussion from an initially vague understanding of the term toward more nuanced interpretations.}

-Most participants demonstrated an implicit understanding and awareness of fairness in AI/ML contexts; despite initially conflating fairness with model accuracy and robustness, by the end of the discussion, their responses reflected a more nuanced understanding across multiple fairness dimensions.
-For instance, while P20 initially said “first time I hear about fairness”, after further discussion and guidance, he demonstrated an understanding of fairness without necessarily knowing the term, stating that it is the ``ability of the model to fairly learn from historical data'' and that “fairness is trying to make the model robust, without having sensitive attributes intervene in the decisions”.
-More in detail, most participants define fairness in AI / ML context mainly through three lenses, while some describe it in ways that encompass multiple perspectives simultaneously.
-Some relate fairness to \emph{Data Quality and Outcome Fairness}, focusing on the need of using balanced, accurate, and unbiased data to ensure that AI/ ML models perform fairly across all groups (e.g., P3, P13, P15, P17--P19, P23).
-For example, P3 said: \\ \begin{myquote} { ``First thing when thinking about fairness is the fairness of data because data is the backbone of the project... we should balance the amount of data that we could utilize to meet the scope of the project'' } \end{myquote}
+At the beginning of the interviews, most participants demonstrated an implicit understanding and awareness of fairness in AI/ML contexts; despite initially conflating fairness with model accuracy and robustness, by the end of the discussion, their responses reflected a more nuanced understanding across multiple fairness dimensions.
+For instance, while P20 initially said ``first time I hear about fairness'', after further discussion and guidance, he demonstrated an understanding of fairness without necessarily knowing the term, stating that it is the ``ability of the model to fairly learn from historical data'' and that ``fairness is trying to make the model robust, without having sensitive attributes intervene in the decisions''.

+More in detail, most participants define fairness in AI / ML context mainly through three lenses: \emph{data quality and outcome fairness}, \emph{model fairness}, and \emph{ethical or operational fairness,} while some describe fairness in ways that encompass multiple perspectives simultaneously.